KDE/digikam-doc/README.md

 Do not use space and capitalized characters in file name.

-This will record a screencast in WEBM format.
+This will record a screen-cast in WEBM format.
 Even if WEBM is supported in HTML and EPUB, Sphinx framework is not yet able to embed WEBM in EPUB.
 Convert it to GIFa using [project/webm2gif.sh](project/webm2gif.sh) script.

 GIFa files must be hosted in **videos/** sub-folders from each documentation section.

-- To include the screencast in a ReStructuredText file, use the syntax below;
+- To include the screen-cast in a ReStructuredText file, use the syntax below;

 ```
 .. figure:: videos/my_screen_cast.gif